andreskytt/it_strateegia/_posts/2016-09-12-history-of-strategy.md

 layout:     post
 title:      Development of the strategic thought
 date:       2016-09-12 09:00:00
 summary:    Some remarks on the history of strategic thought.
 Who was Master Sun and what did people think of him?
+How did the science of strategy develop?
+What does this all mean to a CIO?
 categories: suntzu Freedman history business
 ---
 ## The Art of War